 Your passwords stop working

 You can’t update your system

-Your computer is running slowly all of a sudden
+Your computer starts running slowly

 Your hard drive starts making loud noises

-Your antivirus has suddenly been disabled
+Your antivirus software has been disabled

-You’re getting a lot of pop ups and ads
+You’re getting more pop ups and ads

 You can’t access websites